lanl/singularity-eos/doc/sphinx/src/using-eos.rst

 .. warning::

-  EOSPAC does **not** support non-host execution spaces.
-Calling them will result in undefined behavior.
+  EOSPAC does **not** support selection of execution spaces.
+You will get whatever execution space (likely host) that the EOSPAC backend has been configured for.

 The Evaluate Methods
 ~~~~~~~~~~~~~~~~~~~~~~